ageitgey/pyflight/README.md

 A Python Wrapper around the Google QPX Flights API that supports both synchronous and asynchronous operation.

 ## Features
-- Fully asynchronous using aiohttp 2.0, or non-async using `requests`.
+- Fully asynchronous using `aiohttp`, or synchronous using `requests`.
 - Easy control over the formatting of requests and results
 - Powerful functions to work with API results
 - Rate Limiting to your liking